How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

 But he continued.

 "I think I showed mercy to three girls.
-I was going to walk away, but they showed nasty faces and I went back," Cruz said.
+I was going to walk away, but they showed nasty faces and I went back," he said.
 "I thought they were going to attack me."

 Students and teachers fled the building or locked themselves in classrooms.
 The third-floor hallway was now empty except for victims.